 It’s sad to lose some of the excitement around new book lists to this general sense of information overload I’ve been trying to keep my head above for the past few years.
 On the other hand, it’s less pressure to keep up, and maybe make my reading life more intentional.

-I read 33** fiction, nonfiction and poetry books.
-This number is higher than usual, I think in part because I broke up with The New Yorker in the spring (it’s an up-and-down relationship); because I tried to get a grip on my social media addiction; and because I’ve started reading poetry books cover to cover again.
+I read 33 fiction, nonfiction and poetry books.
+This number is higher than usual, I think in part because I broke up with The New Yorker in the spring (it’s an up-and-down relationship) and because I tried to get a grip on my social media addiction.

 General trends in my reading life in 2019: Lots more nonfiction, mostly essay collections; lots more poetry read cover-to-cover rather than dipped in and out of; a decline in my reading of books in translation and books written in other languages, which I’m not happy about.
-I also felt a need to re-read books I’ve loved, especially in the early part of the year, so I’ve listed these last, as I’ve written about them at other times.
+I also felt a need to re-read books I’ve loved, so I’ve listed these last, as I’ve written about them at other times.

 A few stats on the books I read: